-Our social nature is our chief strength as humans.
-We can accomplish great feats by working together, and childhood is the time to start.
-If you’ve ever seen a group of 8 year olds deciding on the rules of a new game, you know they are learning negotiation skills that cannot be taught nearly as well from a textbook.
+If you’ve ever seen a group of 8 year olds deciding on the rules of a new game, you know they are learning negotiation skills that cannot be taught from a textbook.
 In my experience, kids naturally socialize and play when you bring them together.
 If our schools are going to bring out the best in our kids, they need to celebrate our social nature, not squash it.
 But I believe they are missing the mark right now.

-Anyone who has attended a traditional school within the past few decades is familiar with the phrase, “you’re not here to socialize.”
+Anyone who has attended a traditional school within the past few decades is familiar with the phrase, you’re not here to socialize.
 I can’t blame them.
 Teachers have an incredibly difficult job.
-They are dealing with student needs ranging from hunger and trauma to interpersonal conflict and boredom.
-They have to deal with administrators and parents.
-On top of all of that, they are expected to teach students who will later sit down for high-stakes testing.
-These requirements often leave teachers stuck cracking down on “socializing” to focus on “learning” — a prioritization that may have worked in 1850, but is less appropriate as a way to prepare for life and the workforce today.
+Most of them are working hard to help kids learn new skills, but they are stuck under a model of high-stakes testing.
+The testing requirements often leave teachers stuck cracking down on “socializing” to focus on “learning” — a prioritization that may have worked in 1850, but is less appropriate as a way to prepare for life and the workforce today.
 The National Education Association highlights the need to teach 21st century skills in schools, summarized by the four Cs:

 - Critical thinking